Board of Trustees

 Bachelor of Arts, Harvard College; Master of Education Management, Plovdiv University

-Ms. Peeva is the founder of Teach For Bulgaria, a national non-profit organization, member of the global Teach For All network, which develops a community of educational leaders dedicated to improving access to quality education for every child in Bulgaria.
+Ms. Peeva is the founder and board member of Teach For Bulgaria, a non-profit organization that supports new teachers and school teams committed to advancing equity and excellence in education.
 Previously, she worked as a consultant with McKinsey & Co.

-Ms. Peeva resides in Sofia (Bulgaria) with her husband.
+Ms. Peeva resides in Sofia (Bulgaria) with her husband and daughter.

 Bachelor of Arts, Oberlin College; Master of International Affairs, Johns Hopkins School of Advanced International Studies